1) I am thrilled that my child loves to write, but are workshops actually fun?

 2) I understand that workshop should be a fun environment, but will the kids be learning the craft of story writing and the mechanics of language?

-Our writers won more regional and national awards in the 2008, 2009, and 2010 Scholastic Art & Writing Awards contest than any other group of kids in the entire country!
+Since 2008, Writopia writers have won more regional and national awards each year in the Scholastic Art & Writing Awards contest than any other group of students in the entire country!
 While our workshops are indeed quite fun, we have developed a method that teaches students how to transform ideas into fully developed stories and brings out their highest level writing.

 3) What if my child doesn't love to write?